Frequently asked questions

 How many people a year are diagnosed with Lyme Disease in the US?

-The CDC has revised its estimates from 30,000 to over 350,000 people that are diagnosed with Lyme disease in the US every year.
+The CDC has revised its estimates to 476,000 Americans that are diagnosed with Lyme disease in the US every year.
+This is based on insurance claims.
+The estimate is still too low since the military and uninsured United States citizens are not included.

 What is a tick-borne disease?